TroodInc/custodian/docs/field_types.rst

 Updating enum fields
 """"""""""""""""""""
-Due to PostgreSQL limitations, it is not possible to delete existing choices
+To add choices, you need to send all existing choices + new ones

-To add choices, you need to send existing choices + new ones
+It is not possible to delete existing choices.

-Reducing the number of choices is possible only by changing the type of the enum field to string and back - this will create a new type in PostgreSQL.
+Reducing the number of choices is possible only by changing the type of the enum field to string and back.
-The user is responsible for the consistency of the data.
+The user is responsible for the consistency of the data in this action.

 .. code-block:: json